 4. Your Looks Improve Significantly

 Being sober will bring life back to your body at a cellular level which will eventually shine through externally.
 If you’re addicted to alcohol, you’re in a constant state of dehydration which sucks the moisture from your largest organ, the skin.
 Alcohol robs skin of vitamin A which is the antioxidant that is essential in skin’s cell renewal.
-This causes you to age far more quickly.
-Your eyes look bloodshot, and your hair becomes dull or greasy.

 When you become sober, you’ll slowly begin to see the positive benefits it has on your appearance.
 Your hair becomes shiny again, you lose the bloating in your face and body, and the whites of your eyes replace the bloodshot look.
 The more time goes on that you remain sober, the more you’ll notice a regeneration of your skin as the body balances itself back out.